 Calgary signed Bryant as a free agent on June 16, 2010.
 He was signed as an undrafted free agent by the Denver Broncos in April of 2009 and attended training camp with the National Football League club.

-Bryant has started 14 games at left tackle.
+Bryant started 17 games at left tackle.
 He was on the one-game injury list for Game 7.
 He also started the Western Final.
 He was named a West Division all-star.

 Bryant started 16 games and the Western Final at left tackle.
 He was on the one-game injury list for the final two games of the regular season.
 Bryant was named a West all-star, a CFL all-star and was the Stamps nominee for the CFL's Most Outstanding Offensive Lineman.